JakeSpisak/FortEPiaNO_public_copy/README.md

 * `plotEntropy`: plot the evolution of the entropy density of the different components and their sum;
 * `plotDeltaEntropy`: plot the evolution of the non-conservation of the total entropy density.
 * `plotNumberDensity`: plot the evolution of the number density of the different components and their sum;
+* `plotPArthENoPE`: plot quantities relevant for the BBN calculations performed by PArthENoPE;
 * `doAllPlots`: it will create a series of pdf plots in the output folder, calling `plotZ`, `plotW`, `plotRhoFin`, `plotRhoDiagY`, `plotRhoOffDiagY`, `plotdRhoOffDiagY`, for flavor and mass eigenstates if available.